-Regrouping in Australia, Te Wiata was thankful for the "extraordinary experience" of sketch comedy show Full Frontal, which she did for two seasons.
+Regrouping in Australia, she was thankful for the "extraordinary experience" of sketch comedy Full Frontal, which she did for two seasons.
 The ensemble included fellow Kiwi Jennifer Ward-Lealand and future Chopper Eric Bana.
 Te Wiata's impersonations included Whitney Houston, Michael Jackson and Paul McCartney.

 By now she had begun adding big screen roles to her resume.
-Having debuted with a small role in 1988's feminist comedy Send a Gorilla, she went on to co-star as a frisky policewoman in trans-Tasman black comedy Cops and Robbers (1994).
+Having debuted with a small role in feminist comedy Send a Gorilla (1988), she later co-starred as a frisky policewoman in Trans-Tasman black comedy Cops and Robbers (1994).
 Also known as Kevin Rampenbacker and the Electric Kettle, the film sank without trace.

-Next was Christine Parker's 1995 short film Hinekaro Goes on a Picnic and Blows Up another Obelisk, based on a story by Keri Hulme.
+Next was Christine Parker's 1995 short Hinekaro Goes on a Picnic and Blows Up another Obelisk, based on a Keri Hulme story.
 Te Waita stars as a Māori woman with supernatural powers, on a mission to avenge white male aggression.
-An arresting image of Te Wiata in character adorns the cover of film book Reframing Women.
+An arresting image of Te Wiata in the role adorns the cover of book Reframing Women.

 In 1998 she joined movie Via Satellite.
 Anthony McCarten's comic-drama was based on his play about a dysfunctional family caught up in the media spotlight.
 Te Wiata let rip as Jen, a part she described as "a consummate blackmailer, and a very domineering wife to her weak-willed husband".
 Praising the film as a "hilarious gem", NZ Herald critic Peter Calder argued that "while never greedy", Te Wiata "gives her ample comic skill free rein as the egregious Jen".